 Moving toward a differentiated onboarding process

-The insights from your customer research will help you identify any points of friction and possible opportunities to improve your current onboarding processes.
+The insights from your customer research will help you identify any points of friction and possible opportunities to improve your current customer onboarding process.
 But having a good onboarding process is very different from having a memorable one.

 If everybody's doing the same thing, then there's nothing for your customers to write home about.
 That's why you need to give people something memorable.
 Not only will it help you win raving fans, but it'll also get you the referrals that come with them.